jnsgruk/libations/README.md

 # Libations

 This is a simple static website for hosting cocktail recipes.
-The actual site is built using [Hugo] and served over Tailscale (using [tsnet]) by a simple Go binary that embeds the page.
+The actual site is built using [Hugo] and served by default over Tailscale (using [tsnet]) by a simple Go binary that embeds the page.
 The page is designed to be viewed on a mobile - it works _okay_ on bigger screens, but I've not yet made that look "right".

 The page is styled with the excellent [Vanilla Framework], because that's what I had to hand.
-Despite appearances, this site has nothing to do with [Canonical] 😉.

 Cocktail recipes are served up from a JSON file containing the recipes.
 The format is listed in a section below.
 There is an example [included](./webui/data/drinks.json).